 When is the Medicare Annual Enrollment Period?

 The Medicare Annual Open Enrollment Period is a designated time for individuals to review and adjust their Medicare Advantage and Prescription Drug Plans.
-It’s also an important opportunity for those transitioning from an employer plan to Medicare to ensure they’re choosing the right coverage for their needs.

 The annual enrollment period goes from October 15th to December 7th.
 During this event, beneficiaries can: